 Morgan represents clients in judicial review proceedings in the High Court and appeals.
 Morgan’s work focuses on asylum and immigration law and he also accepts instructions in other areas of public law including benefits, housing and planning law.

-Outside of work, Morgan spends his weekends ferrying his children between sporting events, swimming and maintaining various bits of machinery.
+Outside of work, Morgan spends his weekends walking the hills behind Huddersfield and maintaining various bits of machinery.
+He is a regular swimmer.